-[17] Mr. White's interpretation of s.
-7 and his conclusion are basically our argument.
+[17] The Complainant agrees with Mr. White's interpretation of s.
+7, as well as his conclusion.
 With respect to the interpretation of legislation, Professor Ruth Sullivan at p.
-210 of Sullivan and Driedger on the Construction of Statutes, Fourth Ed., concludes:
+210 of Sullivan and Driedger on the Construction of Statutes.
+Fourth Ed., concludes: